• Skip to main content

 Now, I know some of you are shaking your head, thinking that I have gone too far, but it’s how it’s done.

-If you just can’t bring yourself to use bacon grease, you can substitute olive oil, and if the thought of adding salt pork or a ham hock is too much for you, you can substitute a package or two of purchased dry ham flavored concentrate.
+If you can’t bring yourself to use bacon grease, you can substitute olive oil.
+If the thought of adding salt pork or a ham hock is too much for you, you can substitute a package or two of purchased dry ham-flavored concentrate.

 Grab a glass of sweet ice tea, and let’s get cooking!